Zoom: Record a Lecture and Post it to Blackboard (Faculty)

 - Step 2 - Record a Meeting/Lecture

-Start Zoom and locate the menu at the bottom the window.
+- Locate the menu at the bottom the Zoom window.

 - If you want to record a PowerPoint presentation or actions on your computer, click the Share Screen button.